Nineveh: Sennacherib's development of Nineveh

 Some of the principal doorways were flanked by colossal stone lamassu door figures weighing up to 30000 kg; these were winged Mesopotamian lions or bulls, with human heads.
 These were transported 50 km from quarries at Balatai, and they had to be lifted up 20 m once they arrived at the site, presumably by a ramp.
 There are also 3000 m of stone Assyrian palace reliefs, that include pictorial records documenting every construction step including carving the statues and transporting them on a barge.
 One picture shows 44 men towing a colossal statue.
 The carving shows three men directing the operation while standing on the Colossus.
 Once the statues arrived at their destination, the final carving was done.
 Most of the statues weigh between 9000 and 27000 kg.

 The stone carvings in the walls include many battle scenes, impalings and scenes showing Sennacherib's men parading the spoils of war before him.
 The inscriptions boasted of his conquests: he wrote of Babylon: "Its inhabitants, young and old, I did not spare, and with their corpses I filled the streets of the city."
-A full and characteristic set shows the campaign leading up to the siege of Lachish in 701; it is the "finest" from the reign of Sennacherib, and now in the British Museum.
-He later wrote about a battle in Lachish: "And Hezekiah of Judah who had not submitted to my yoke...him I shut up in Jerusalem his royal city like a caged bird.
+A full and characteristic set shows the campaign leading up to the siege of Lachish in 701 BC; it is the "finest" from the reign of Sennacherib, and now in the British Museum.
+He later wrote about a battle in Lachish: "And Hezekiah of Judah who had not submitted to my yoke ... him I shut up in Jerusalem his royal city like a caged bird.
 Earthworks I threw up against him, and anyone coming out of his city gate I made pay for his crime.
 His cities which I had plundered I had cut off from his land."